actuator-finance/Actuator-Docs/docs/faq.md

 ### How is the redemption day for a HEX Time Token (HTT) determined?
 The redemption day is set by the minter and must be on or after the underling stake end day.
 ### Are HEX Time Tokens fungible (HTT)?
 HEX Time Tokens that have a common redemption day are fungible, even if they are backed by distinct stakes.
+This is a key innovation of the protocol that enables broader liquidity and market efficiency of stakes as collateral.
 ### Can I still early end stake?
 Yes, Actuator wrapped HSI supports all the same operations as an HSI assuming there are no HTTs minted against the stake.
 ### Why would I want to sell my minted HEX Time Tokens (HTT)?